-UiPathStudio.msi deploys the SCM-managed Robot Service by default.
+UiPathStudio.msi deploys the Service Mode Robot by default.
 It can also be installed from the Command Prompt, as explained on this page.

 Robots can also be installed in User Mode.
 For your Robot, this means that it has the exact same rights as the user under which it has been installed.
 Installing the Robot from

-UiPathStudioSetup.exe deploys the User Mode Robot Service by default.
+UiPathStudioSetup.exe deploys the User Mode Robot by default.
 It can also be installed from

-UiPathStudio.msi, as explained here, or the Command Prompt, as described on this page.
+UiPathStudio.msi, as explained here, or from the Command Prompt.

-Both the SCM-managed and User Mode Robot service can be configured as HD Robots.
+Both the Service Mode and User Mode Robots can be configured as HD Robots.

-Please note that packages downloaded by the SCM-managed Robot Service cannot be run by Robots in user mode.
-This is because the SCM-managed Robot Service downloads packages in the Local System (not the local user), and the Robot in user mode does not have permissions for that folder.
-If this happens, it is recommended to delete all packages downloaded by the SCM-managed Robot Service, which are located in the
+Please note that packages downloaded by the Service Mode Robot cannot be run by User Mode Robots.
+This is because the Service Mode Robot downloads packages in the Local System (not the local user), and the User Mode Robot does not have permissions for that folder.
+If this happens, it is recommended to delete all packages downloaded by the Service Mode Robot, which are located in the

 Regardless of the mode in which you installed the Robot, it can still be connected to Orchestrator.